 They were so awesome, I just had to hang them up on my outside bulletin board!
 You know a project is awesome when other teachers pop into your room to ask you which grade made them.

-But you can adapt the game to the lesson I’ve outlined here using neutral colors as a collaged paper if you intend to teach it yourself.
+But you can adapt the game to the lesson I’ve outlined here using neutral colors (or bright!) as a collaged paper project if you intend to teach it yourself.

 Had I not been scheduled to teach about neutral colors, I likely would have let them select whatever colors they liked and maybe even included some tactile textures, too.
 There are so many ways to make this wild thing art lesson into so much more.